-We live in the world of computers and internet.
+We live in a world of computers and the internet.
 While the fastness and reliability of the computers have made our day to day life more easy and convenient, the internet has connected us to the world and provides us a stream of unlimited information.
 This advent of information technology has brought a new dimension in our lives.
 But with each new dimension, comes new challenges.
-And with the rise of the information sharing world, we have problems like hacking, intellectual property theft, credit card cloning, phishing, cyber bullying, privacy issue and the list goes on and on.
-To regulate the crime in this dimension of our life, governments come up with “Cyber Law”.
+And with the rise of the information sharing world, we have problems like hacking, intellectual property theft, credit card cloning, phishing, cyberbullying, privacy issue, and the list goes on and on.
+To regulate the crime in this dimension of our life, governments come up with “Cyber Law.”

-Cyber law is the law that includes a variety of issues related to the internet and other communication technology, including intellectual property, privacy, freedom of expression, and jurisdiction.
-The Cyber law governs the legal issues of cyberspace.
+Cyberlaw is the law that includes a variety of issues related to the internet and other communication technology, including intellectual property, privacy, freedom of expression, and jurisdiction.
+Cyberlaw governs the legal issues of cyberspace.
 Cyberspace is the electronic medium of computer networks, in which online communication takes place.
-Cyberspace is a very wide term that includes: computers, computer networks, the Internet data software etc.
+Cyberspace is a broad term that includes: computers, computer networks, Internet data software, etc.

-Cyber laws are very important.
-They provide security to not only the intellectual property of IT companies but also helps to maintain the privacy of the internet users.
-They check the programs of corporates to make the internet a neutral platform, help to create standard models of use which helps to create tailored facilities to the citizens in order to boost the economy, and so on.
+Cyber laws are fundamental.
+They provide security to not only the intellectual property of IT companies but also helps to maintain the privacy of internet users.
+They check the programs of corporates to make the internet a neutral platform, help to create standard models of use which helps to create tailored facilities to the citizens to boost the economy, and so on.

 Cyber laws help to keep us safe and help to boost the IT economy.
-However, we can see an increasing cybercrime in the society and an unsmooth IT economy.
-One of the greatest reasons for this is the lack of amendment of the cyber laws.
+However, we can see an increasing cybercrime in society and an unsmooth IT economy.
+One of the most significant reasons for this is the lack of amendment of cyber laws.
 The internet is changing at a rapid rate and so is the way people consume information.
 The lack of proper updates in the ETA has caused the formation of loopholes gradually which can be exploited by criminals.
-Further lack of new updates restricts citizens from enjoying IT facilities which rest of the world enjoys, for example: ETA hasn’t properly addressed Online Payment, due to which we still don’t have varied, fast and reliable online payment systems.
+Further lack of new updates restricts citizens from enjoying IT facilities which rest of the world enjoys, for example, ETA hasn’t adequately addressed Online Payment, due to which we still don’t have separate, fast and reliable online payment systems.

 Another challenge is the implementation of cyber laws.
-For the proper implementation of the laws, people must be aware of them.
+For the proper application of the rules, people must be aware of them.
 However, since a large number of people use the internet in Nepal for entertainment purposes, they don’t keep care of their privacy in the cyberspace which can result in a lot of issues like Frauds, Cyberbullying, identity theft, phishing, etc.